Could my dizziness be due to excessive exercise and diet changes?Health & Fitness Diet & Nutrition Neurology

-Equally, if you would like more advice about exercising safely and perhaps considering potential pitfalls before they happen, might I suggest a Pre-Participation Screening?
+Equally, if you would like more advice about exercising safely and perhaps considering potential pitfalls before t might I suggest a Pre-Participation Screening?
 This involves a thorough medical assessment, various investigations and a discussion on your health/fitness goals.
 It might be a good starting point before you progress further!

 Hope things go well.

 Thank you for your question.
 Dizziness is a common term used to describe a whole range of symtoms including lightheadedness, vertigo, imbalance, spaced out and drowsiness.
 It is important for you to describe the exact nature of your symptom to your doctor as different types of dizziness have different causes.
 It is beyond this Q&A section to cover all possible causes of giddiness.